orcfax/docs/docs/node-operation/technical-requirements.md

 ## Hardware

-The expected hardware specifications required to efficiently run an Orcfax network node are as follows:
+The expected hardware specifications required to efficiently run an Orcfax network node are as follows\*:

-* Between 24–32 GB of RAM
+* Between 24–32 GB RAM
-* 2–4 CPUs
+* 8 CPU
-* A minimum of 250GB of hard disk space
+* 600 GB disk

+\* Specs are based on the minimal viable digital ocean servers operated by Orcfax.

 These specifications are approximate, and participants should be prepared to scale their hardware setup promptly to meet evolving requirements and ensure